orb-lang/helm/doc/md/design/dramatis-personae.md

 The Historian loads up a bunch of information from this database using `helm-db`, a instance containing a proxy table\.
-You pass it messages, it returns prepared statements, and it has a few other tricks under its sleve\.
+You pass it messages, it returns prepared statements, and it has a few other tricks up its sleve\.

 While a proxy table is definitely not an actor, it is an instance, but not one which follows the usual objectesque pattern\.
 Kind of its own thing\.